President and Chief Executive Officer

 Mr. Leonard also has significant experience in politics and government.
 In August 1996, Mr. Leonard served as convention press secretary and spokesman to Republican Vice-Presidential Nominee Jack Kemp.
 In 1994, Mr. Leonard served as communications director for the National Republican Congressional Committee (NRCC).
 Before joining the NRCC, Mr. Leonard served three years as chief of staff to U.S. Rep. Susan Molinari (R-NY).

 Early in his career, Mr. Leonard worked as a broadcast journalist.
 He was a political reporter for WMUR-TV in Manchester, NH, where he covered the presidential candidates in the 1988 New Hampshire primary.
 He also was a reporter and anchor for WNNE-TV in Vermont, an associate producer at WTAE-TV in Pittsburgh, and a public relations publicist for WCVB-TV in Boston.

-He received his bachelor’s degree in journalism from Marietta College in Marietta, Ohio, and a master’s in government from Johns Hopkins University.
+He received his bachelor’s degree in journalism from Marietta College in Marietta, Ohio, where he serves on the Board of Trustees.
+He also received his master’s in government from Johns Hopkins University.